techno-user314/thumby-color-games/FroggyRoad/README.txt

 Game Controls:
   - Up or Right Bumper to move forward
   - Right/Left to move thier respective directions
+  - Menu button ends the game and returns to menu

 Don't get hit by cars, or drown in water!